In this section

 Marfan Syndrome and Connective Tissue Disorders Program

-Herma Heart Institute’s Marfan Syndrome and Connective Tissue Disorders Program is the largest in the state and recognized nationally for its expertise in caring for children and adults with this rare genetic connective tissue disorder.
+Herma Heart Institute’s Marfan Syndrome and Connective Tissue Disorders Program is the largest in the state of Wisconsin and is recognized nationally for its expertise in caring for children and adults with these rare genetic connective tissue disorders.
 We partner with our Adult Congenital Heart Disease Program to provide the best care possible long into adulthood.
-Learn more about Marfan syndrome.

-Marfan syndrome is a genetic disorder that can affect the elasticity of the blood vessels, skin, lungs and many other body functions.
 Even though it runs in families, the impact for each child can be very different.
-That often makes diagnosing the syndrome a puzzle for physicians unless they have extensive experience, expertise and access to research in treating children with Marfan syndrome – like the Marfan Syndrome Program team at Children’s Wisconsin.
+That often makes diagnosing connective tissue disorders difficult for physicians unless they have extensive experience, expertise and access to research in treating children.

-At Children’s Wisconsin, our Marfan syndrome physician team puts into practice decades of advances in diagnosing, monitoring and managing complications of Marfan.
-The result is improved life expectancy for patients with Marfan syndrome to near normal.
-In the past, without proper diagnosis and treatment, people with Marfan syndrome had their lives shortened by an average of one half due to complications related to the heart and vascular system.
+At Children’s Wisconsin, our team puts into practice the decades of advances in diagnosing, monitoring and managing complications of connective tissue disorders.
+The result is improved life expectancy for patients with Marfan syndrome and other connective tissue disorders.
+In the past, without proper diagnosis and treatment, people with connective tissue disorders had their lives shortened by an average of fifty percent due to complications related to the heart and vascular system.

-- Aortic aneurysm and dissection - weakening of the layers inside the aorta, which can burst or can tear and leak blood into the chest or abdomen; this is a medical emergency that is best prevented
+- Aortic aneurysm and dissection: weakening of the layers inside the aorta, which can burst or can tear and leak blood into the chest or abdomen

-- Aortic regurgitation - backwards leakage of blood from the aorta, through a weakened aortic valve, and into the left ventricle, resulting in stress in the left heart and inadequate blood flow to the body
+- Aortic regurgitation: backwards leakage of blood from the aorta into the left ventricle of the heart, resulting in stress in the left heart and inadequate blood flow to the body

-Led by a single specialist to oversee care and make referrals as needed, the team makes sure that all health issues are covered completely in a coordinated, convenient way.
+Led by two specialists who oversee care and make referrals as needed, the team makes sure that all health issues are covered completely in a coordinated, convenient way.
 This includes nutrition, family education and all other aspects of providing the most complete care for children and their families.
-For your convenience, appointments are available at all of our Herma Heart Institute locations.

 In September 2018, Children's Wisconsin and the Marfan Foundation co-hosted the first-ever Wisconsin Regional Symposium on Marfan Syndrome and Related Conditions.